khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 Tables take up the full width of their container element.
 However, it is important to note that wide tables make it difficult to read and scan small amounts of content, because the data is widely separated.
 For legibility, ensure content is laid out and aligned properly.

-Don’t simply shrink the entire table to fit the viewport, or apply a fixed width to the tables, to the point it compromises legibility.
-The same way stretching tables 100% to the width of the viewport is not recommended, a small, shrunk table view can create a cluttered interface.
-Use the responsive view of the tables instead.
+Don’t simply shrink an entire table to fit the viewport or apply a fixed width to a table to the point that it compromises legibility.
+The same way stretching tables 100% to the width of the viewport is not recommended, a small, shrunken table view can create a cluttered interface.
+Use a responsive table view, instead.

 Prevent horizontal scrolling to ensure that you don’t let the table break your layout.
 Tables work across multiple screen sizes and conform to [responsive guidelines](/components/tables/#responsiveness).